pommicket/bootstrap/README.md

 we depend on, is compiled from C, so we can't fully trust *it*.
-To *truly* create a fully trustable compiler, you'd need to manually write to a USB with a circuit, create an operating system from nothing (without even a text editor), and then follow this series, or maybe you don't even trust your CPU vendor...
+To *truly* create a fully trustable compiler, you'd need to manually write to a USB with a circuit, create an operating system from nothing (without even a text editor), and then follow this series, or maybe you don't even trust your CPU...
-I'll leave that to someone else
+I'll leave that to someone else.

 ## license

 ```
 This project is in the public domain.
 Any copyright protections from any law
-for this project are forfeited by the author(s).
-No warranty is provided for
+are forfeited by the author(s).
+No warranty is provided, and the author(s)
-this project, and the author(s) shall not be held liable in connection with it.
+shall not be held liable in connection with it.
 ```

 ## contributing